-I urge you to ignore society's romanticized portrayal of limerance; there is nothing "cute" or healthy about being obsessed with someone who doesn't love you back.
-The biological basis of infatuation is very much linked to mental illness, encompassing euphoric dopamine rushes and the consequent destructive, depressive lows.
+I urge you to ignore society's romanticized portrayal of limerence; there is nothing endearing or healthy about being obsessed with someone who doesn't love you back.
+The biological basis of a never-ending infatuation is very much linked to mental illness, encompassing euphoric dopamine rushes and the consequent destructive, depressive lows.

 You Can Avoid Future Unrequited Love

 If you do have a history of falling into unbearably powerful infatuations and spending months in misery, you need to learn how to rewire your brain.
 Neurons that fire together wire together; if you start thinking and acting differently, your brain will effortlessly form new connections.

 Here are 8 scientifically-backed life hacks that will transform your mental health and neurobiology, making you much less susceptible to the pull of infatuation.
 Get ready to feel happier and more liberated than you have felt since childhood.

 After experiencing an all-consuming, exciting infatuation, you may be left feeling that friendships are boring in comparison.
 I am not here to tell you that this a falsehood - in essence, you aren't wrong.
 The dopamine rushes of being madly in love feel novel, 'magical' and delightful to us in ways that a platonic connection never will.